 The accuracy of your information is important to us.
 Please tell us as soon as any of your contact details changes so that we can keep our records up to date.

 You have the right to ask for a copy of the information The Vineyard hold about you.
 To make a request for any personal information we may hold please put the request in writing and email us or write to the address provided below.

 Complaints or queries

 The Vineyard tries to meet the highest standards when collecting and using personal information.
-This privacy notice was drafted with brevity and clarity in mind.
-It does not provide exhaustive detail of all aspects of our collection and use of personal information.
-However, we are happy to provide any additional information or explanation needed.
+We are happy to provide any additional information or explanation needed.
 Any requests for this should be sent to the address below.